OIRNOIR/WackyWebM/docs/keyframes.md

     # for easier explanations, lets assume the original video is 1000x1000 pixels.

-    # this "jumps" the video size to 300x300 at the very first frame, and then slowly
+    # 0.1 means 0 seconds and 1 frame. this "jumps" the video size to 300x300 at the very first frame,
-    # interpolates towards the next frame (because "linear" is implied)
+    # and then slowly interpolates towards the next frame (because "linear" is implied)
     0.1, 300, 300

     # after 1.5 seconds, the video would be approximately 450 pixels in width and 225 in height,